31 Radical, Liberating Questions to Ask God About Your Giving

 4. Lord, am I honoring You as owner of the assets You’ve entrusted to my care?
 Or am I treating You as a mere financial consultant, to whom I pay a fee (2 percent, 10 percent, or…)?
 Have I been acting as if I own the store and You work for me rather than recognizing that You own it and I work for You?

 “The land is mine and you are but aliens and my tenants.”
 (Leviticus 25:23)

 See also Deuteronomy 10:14 and 1 Chronicles 29:11–12.

-5. Where in my community—or in the whole world—do You want me to go, to see and participate in meeting physical and spiritual needs through Christ-centered ministries?
-A soup kitchen?
+5. Where in my community do You want me to participate in meeting physical and spiritual needs through Christ-centered ministries?
 The inner city?
 Prison ministry?
-Prolife work?
-Is a short-term mission trip or long-term service overseas part of Your exciting plan for me and my family?
+Pro-life work?
+Is a short-term missions trip or long-term service overseas part of Your exciting plan for me and my family?